 CCI Florence (College of Communication and Information) offers courses designed to take advantage of the international setting while keeping students focused on their majors and progressing toward their degrees.
 Students can acquire or advance skills in such courses as Practicum in European Media, in which they work in small teams to create documentary films using advanced digital technology.
-Through CCI Florence, Global Communication majors can complete their study abroad requirement and progress in their language requirement, and Applied Communication majors can complete their Practicum requirement.
+Through CCI Florence, Global Communication majors can complete their study abroad requirement and progress in their language requirement, and all CCI majors can start and/or complete the Global Communication minor.

 EDUCATION, health, and human services

 The Kent State Florence Teacher Education Semester is designed to provide all education majors with a meaningful international experience that allows continued progress toward degree and licensure.
 School visits and cultural field experiences are integrated into the semester’s study.
 Kent State is the first university to offer an International Baccalaureate Early Childhood teaching program, which prepares graduates to seek employment at IB schools.
 Students in the Teacher Education Semester will acquire further global learning experience that will enhance career opportunities in the United States and abroad.